software-mansion-labs/cairo-compiler-workshop/README.md

 - [How Salsa Works](https://youtu.be/_muY4HjSqVw), which gives a high-level introduction to the key concepts involved and shows how to use Salsa;
-- [Salsa In More Depth](https://www.youtube.com/watch?v=i_IhACacPRY), which digs into the incremental algorithm and explains -- at a high-level -- how Salsa is implemented.
+- [Salsa In More Depth](https://www.youtube.com/watch?v=i_IhACacPRY), which digs into the incremental algorithm and explains (at a high level) how Salsa is implemented.

 # Chapter 5: Semantic model